-6. Predict.
+4. Predict .
 Use the left hand rule to predict how the beam will deflect when the bar magnet is held perpendicular to the beam with the south pole on the left side of the tube.
 Draw a picture to illustrate your prediction.
 We will try this out as a class.
-Move on for now.
-C: The Motion of Charges in a Magnetic Field Consider an electron traveling with an initial velocity v moving through a magnetic field that is oriented into the page as shown to the right. $\otimes \vec{B}$ \otimes \otimes $\neg \otimes$ \otimes •- \xrightarrow{v} 1.
+Move on for now. predictio on C: The Motion of Charges in a Magnetic Field Con fiel The first sector of the page as shown to the right.
+The page as shown to the right. $\otimes B$ \otimes \otimes \vec{v}^{\otimes} \otimes 1.
 Reason .
 What is the direction of the force acting on the electron?
-Explain and draw the force on the diagram. \otimes \otimes \otimes \otimes \otimes 0 ~ 0 0 0 \otimes \otimes \otimes \otimes \otimes 2.
+Explain and draw the force on the diagram. \otimes \otimes \otimes \otimes \otimes \otimes \otimes \otimes \otimes \otimes 2.
 Reason .
-A short moment later, where might the electron be located?
-Draw it and \otimes \otimes \otimes \otimes \otimes its new velocity vector.
-At this later moment, what will the direction of the force be?
-Draw this on the diagram.
-Explain.
+A short while later, where might the electron be located?
+Draw it and its new velocity vector.
+At this later moment, what will the direction of the force be? \otimes \otimes \otimes \otimes \otimes

-- 3. Predict.
+3. Predict.
 Assume the electron never leaves the magnetic field.
 What will the complete path of the electron look like?
 How will the directions of the velocity and force vectors compare?
 What type of motion results?
+Explain.

-Explain. - 4.
-Reason.
+4. Reason.
 How much work does the magnetic field do on the electron?
 How does the electron's speed and kinetic energy change?
 Explain.